 David Weliver, who is editor of the blog MoneyUnder30 from his home in Portland, Maine, says, “My wife and I decided a few years ago that we’d travel to our parents’ homes either on Thanksgiving or Christmas, but not both.
 We still get some time with our families, but with a lot less expense.”

 Lowry recommends planning ahead for holiday travel.
 “Shop for airline tickets early to get the best deals, and sign up for every airline’s reward program.
-Even if you book travel through Kayak, you never know when you’ll be back on the same airline.
+Even if you book travel through [an online travel aggregator site], you never know when you’ll be back on the same airline.
 Eventually, the miles add up.”

-And, she adds, “Don’t forget about the Greyhound Bus.
+And, she adds, “Don’t forget about the bus.
 I’m signed up for their reward program, too.”